zignig/substrate_preseed/README.md

 A debian preseed and package cache using redis and webpy

-This program will install a vanilla copy of unstable debian with no iteraction
+This program will install a vanilla copy of unstable debian with no interaction

 #WARNING , WILL FORMAT WITH NO QUESTIONS
 (you have been warned)